-Component 1: Factors Underpinning Health and Performance.

-Component 2: Developing Performance

-Component 3: Individual Performances in Physical Activities and Sports

-- Students perform three physical activities and/or sports from the list that is supplied by CCEA. - Students evaluate and analyse their performance and others in one of their centre controlled physical activities.
+Assessment (Including Controlled Assessment) EXAMINATIONS: CONTROLLED ASSESSMENT: Component 1: Factors Underpinning Health and Component 3: Individual Performances in Performance.
+Physical Activities and Sports • External written examination (1 hour 15 mins) Students perform three physical activities and/or Weighting: 25% of GCSE sports from the list that is supplied by CCEA.
+Students evaluate and analyse their performance and others in one of their centre controlled physical Component 2: Developing Performance activities. • External written examination (1 hour 15 mins) Weighting: Weighting: 25% of GCSE 50% of GCSE

-Fitness Instructor